chipuau/Robot-Vision/README.md

 # Robot-Vision
-Collection of projects for a course in robot vision /n All images included were provided by the professor.
+Collection of projects for a course in robot vision, included images were provided by the professor